bigbird023/bigbird023.github.io/knowledge/secdevops/cicd/cicd-pattern.md

 - Immutable artifacts: CI produces artifacts (container images, packages) that are promoted; CD should deploy those immutable artifacts rather than rebuilding.
 - Clear audit trail: separation makes it obvious which artifact version was deployed and when.
 - Flexible promotion: different triggers can promote artifacts to environments without rerunning full CI.

+## Technologies Supported using this pattern

+Majority of the programming languages will be able to fit this pattern.
+Although some languages will have the extra utilities to be able to drive better development practices and provide more steps to execute during the CI process.

+ - Dotnet C#
+ - Java
+ - Python
+ - Angular
+ - Docker
+ - R (Data Analsys)

 ## Trigger types (the hand-off)